-When the search filter brings up the results, locate your chosen theme and click Install.
+When the search filter brings up the results, locate your chosen WordPress theme and click Install.

 You should not immediately activate the theme you just installed.
 Instead, do a preview of the theme on different browsers.
 This will let you see the appearance and workability of the theme.

 You may choose to activate your theme after you have done a preview, or even download and install other new themes as well.
-We will still show you how to activate or switch to a new theme in the next section.
+We will still show you how to activate or change to a new WordPress theme in the next section.

 This method is most suitable when installing premium or paid WordPress themes.